Rockport and Gloucester 2 Day Itinerary

 Have dinner on in Rockport.
 We suggest Roy Moore’s Fish Shack (Dock Square) or My Place by the Sea (Bearskin Neck).
 Both have great seafood and views of the water.
 After dinner walk the Bearskin Neck Jetty.

-Day 2: Walk Rockport
+Day 2 Travel Itinerary: Walk Rockport MA

 Walk Rockport’s Front Beach.
 Brunch.
 Whale Watch or Schooner Cruise.